mpcen/alpha-wars/README.md

 ## Sup, these were some scripts I wrote to extract words from Kiko's Fortune Cookies.
 There are also all of Kiko's tweets in JSON that I got.
 Those scripts aren't in here though.
 Maybe later

 ## How it works
-1. Fetch the metadata to ge the token jpg url
+1. Fetch the metadata to get the token jpg url
 2. Download the image locally

 ![1](/docs/1.png)